louisoutin/tortv_on_demand/README.md

 # TorTV on-demand

+## Update:

+They unfortunately fixed their system and they have a whitelist of mails, so this doesn't work abymore ^^

 Run this to generate a m3u file to get all TV channels in HD and free for 24h.
 You can then use VLC to open this m3u file (View > Playlist to change channel)